-Background reading on home computers
+Background reading on home computers and popular computing

-- Campbell-Kelly et al, chapter 10: "The Shaping of the Personal Computer" - Ceruzzi, Paul E, A History of Modern Computing, 2nd edition.
+- Campbell-Kelly, Martin, et al, Computer: a history of the information machine, 3rd edition.
+Boulder: Westview 2014.
+Chapter 10: "The Shaping of the Personal Computer." - Ceruzzi, Paul E, A History of Modern Computing, 2nd edition.
 Cambridge, Mass: MIT Press 2003.
-Chapters 7 and 8. - Campbell-Kelly, Martin, From Airline Reservations to Sonic the Hedgehog: a history of the software industry.
+Chapters 7 and 8. - Turner, Fred, From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the rise of digital utopianism.
+Cambridge, Mass: MIT Press 2006, chapter 4.
+Excellent survey of how US West Coast counter-culturalists and human-focused computer interface designers came together to "bring computers to the people". - Campbell-Kelly, Martin, From Airline Reservations to Sonic the Hedgehog: a history of the software industry.
 Cambridge, Mass: MIT Press 2003.
 Chapters 8 and 9. - Evans, Christopher, The Mighty Micro.
 London: Gollancz 1979.
 The book which alerted British public and policy-makers to the 'challenge of the chip.' - Spufford, Francis, "Chapter 3: The Universe in a Bottle" in Backroom Boys.
 London: Faber 2003.